linode/docs/docs/guides/security/vulnerabilities/red-team-adversary-emulation-with-caldera/index.md

 ## MITRE Caldera

-Caldera is a cyber security framework designed to easily automate adversary emulation, assist manual red teams, and automate incident response.
+Caldera is a cybersecurity framework designed to easily automate adversary emulation, assist manual red teams, and automate incident response.

 It is built on the MITRE ATT&CK framework and utilizes a client-server system, where the server is used to set up agents(clients) and initiate operations.